jo-chr/pyspn/README.md

 t1.set_memory_policy("AGE")
 ```

+### Combine and Split Transitions
+To configure a transition that combines two or more input places, set the "combine" parameter to 1.
+This indicates that the transition will act upon the confluence of tokens from multiple places.
+t1 = Transition(label="", t_type="", combine=1)

+Similarly, to set up a transition that splits its output to multiple places, utilize the "split"t parameter.
+Setting split to 1 designates that the transition's output will be distributed to several output places.
+t1 = Transition(label="", t_type="", split=1)

 ## Export & Import of SPNs

 Export and import SPNs as [pickle](https://docs.python.org/3/library/pickle.html) files using the `export_spn()` and `import_spn()` functions of `spn_io` module.